visvar/visvar.github.io/README.md

 If not done yet, install packages with `npm i` (you obviously need [Node.js and npm](https://nodejs.org/en/) to be installed).

+Before compiling, make sure the local version of the repository and the `Papers.xlsx` are both up to date.

 `npm start` starts the compiler.
 You will still need to reload the page (e.g., press F5) in the browser to see changes!